HarryPaniccc/DnD/DnD/World of Helodaria/Kenifria.md

 - Two vials of *holy water*
 - A *superior healing potion*
 #### 18. Ruined Armory
-This armory is broken into three chambers, all holding piles of ransacked
+This armoury is broken into three chambers, all holding piles of ransacked and degraded armor and weapons.
 ##### Loot:
 - [[Mace of Disruption]]
 - Ruined Art Pieces
+	- A 250Gp large gold bracelet
+	- A 250Gp golden ring with a beautiful candlestone embedded as a gem
+	- A 100Gp bronze chalice with golden filigree
-- Armors that have fallen to rust and age
+- Armours that have fallen to rust and age
 - *Aerondite's golden sword*
 - *Arrow of fog cloud*
 - +1 longsword